sf-wdi-31/how-to-hide-secrets/homework-submission.md

 #Instructions for Submitting Homework

 Homework and labs will each have their own repository.
-These repositories will usually live in the `sf-wdi-27-28` GitHub organization.
+These repositories will usually live in the class GitHub organization.

 Each night, you'll be asked to submit pull requests to one or more repositories.
 Check your class's schedule every day for links to the homework for each night.